 Today’s Reading: Acts 1:1-13; Psalm 57 & 108

 Why does the summer always have to go by so fast?
 It seems like last week we were celebrating the end of the school year and now we are buying school supplies, scheduling physicals and loading up on goodies for sack lunches.
-It seems like yesterday my girls were in grade school and now they are all driving.
+It seems like yesterday my girls were in grade school and now two of the three are headed off to college.
 Is it just me or do our children grow up way too quick?

 This morning the “memories” feature on Facebook popped on my newsfeed.
 No matter how busy I am, I am compelled to stop and look through those every time.
 I love looking to see what we were doing 1 year ago…3 years ago…7 years ago.
 But this feature is also a reminder that time is passing quickly and my girls are growing up.

 There are so many things I miss about my girls being little but, at the same time, I am really enjoying life with three teenage daughters.
 I can look back and be thankful for those memories while also looking forward in anticipation of all God has for them.
 There is this inner conflict of wanting to keep them here by my side for the rest of their lives and delighting in the beauty of watching them spread their wings and fly.